Thoughts on Generative AI

 I find it difficult to articulate what is lacking with AI generated design, but anyone can see that real artwork looks somehow better, more alive.

-You can train AI on AI generated art, but you quickly run into the problem of data quality and hallucination making its way into the training data.
+Practically speaking, you quickly run into the problem of data quality and hallucination making its way into the training data.
 Evidently something real is lost when using AI.

 The idea that AI art is not only “good art”, but so good that artists will all ditch conventional tools in favour of prompt-machines, is not grounded in reality.